Human Rights Due Diligence

 Every year, we conduct training and provide educational content to employees on human rights, with a focus on discrimination and harassment.
 In addition, all employees are informed of a consultation service in the event of human rights violations, and efforts are made to prevent human rights violations before they occur.
 In cases where human rights violations do occur, we handle them strictly in accordance with the regulations.

 Furthermore, we conduct an annual survey of all employees to identify any potential human rights violations.
-In FY 2022, a survey was conducted 25,500 employees, and no responses were received requesting remedy for human rights violations in the workplace.
+In FY2024, a survey was conducted with 24,600 employees, and no responses were received requesting remedy for human rights violations in the workplace.

 The results of this investigation and risk mitigation measures are made available to employees.
 We will continue to respect the human rights of our employees through continuous surveys and monitoring.